Morocco Travel Tips: The Complete First-Time Visitor’s Guide

 People may give you food before eating themselves.

-✔ Tawenza (collective help)
+✔ Tiwizi (collective help)

 Villages build houses and harvest fields together.